rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 As the living Father sent me, and I live because of the Father, so whoever feeds on me, he also will live because of me. ^0657

-This is the bread that came down from heaven, not like the bread the fathers ate, and died.
+This is the bread that came down from heaven, not as the fathers ate and died.
 Whoever feeds on this bread will live forever. ^0658

 Jesus said these things in the synagogue, as he taught at Capernaum. ^0659